jerry40/guile-kernel/README.md

 Note: Buffer size in [guile-simple-zmq](https://github.com/jerry40/guile-simple-zmq) is set to 4096 bytes, so code in a Jupyter cell should be shorter than this!
 In case you need longer code, increase BUF-SIZE in guile-simple-zmq.

-Note 2: jupyter notebook 5.6.0 waits for 1 minute after start.
-I think it is a bug on the jupyter side (it sends first kernel_info_request without uuid and I can't send it back properly, working on it).
+Note 2: [FIXED] jupyter notebook 5.6.0 waits for 1 minute after start.

 ## Example
 ![](Demo1.png)